johnnguyencodes/johnnguyencodes-github-jobs-api/README.md

 * Created user interface with CSS3, Bootstrap, and React-Strap

+## Issues
+  1. The app utilizes https://cors-anywhere.herokuapp.com to enable cross-origin requests, which can cause noticeable latency when submitting a GET request to the GitHub Jobs API.
+Configuring a CORS express middleware that works with the current axios.get implementation would solve this issue.

 ## Completed Features
   1. User can view all jobs currently live via the GitHub Jobs API